boxuk/hopskip/README.md

     gem 'hopskip'

 Add the `hopskip` template to your application layout.
-It doesn't matter where, as long as `controller` is the controller object currently visiblet o the user.
+It doesn't matter where, as long as `controller` is the controller object currently visible to the user.

     <%= HopscotchParser.new(controller).show %>